What's in this Guyana currency guide?

 - Once your funds are received by the provider the converted GYD amount will be transfered to the recipient account you specify in Guyana.

-Use our Send to GYD calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Guyanaese Dollar deposited into the recipient bank account and less margins and fees kept by the banks!
+Use our Send to Guyanaese Dollars calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Guyanaese Dollars deposited into the recipient bank account and less margins and fees kept by the banks!